Authorities: Woman who left newborn in woods in ‘93 charged

 The community paid for a funeral, burial and a headstone marked “Geauga’s Child” where gifts and flowers continue to be placed.

-Hildenbrand said detectives began with a family tree of 1,400 people before finding Eastwood-Ritchey.
+Hildenbrand said detectives used a family tree of 1,400 relatives before finding Eastwood-Ritchey.

 The sheriff said Eastwood-Ritchey expressed no remorse when she was arrested.